 Please see below for application process information.
 Visit Human Resources under "Residence Life" to view job descriptions and apply.
 Positions for the upcoming academic year are posted in early December of the current school year, applications are reviewed beginning at the end of January, and interviews typically begin on campus in March.
 (Note that applications will continue to be reviewed until all positions are filled, which usually occurs by May.)

-- Applicants must be enrolled as full-time students in the M.A. in Higher Education and Student Development.
+- Applicants must commit to being full-time residential students in the M.A. in Higher Education and Student Development program.